CW-Codewalnut/retitle-iq/README.md

 # ReTitleIQ

-ReTitleIQ is a web application built with React, Vite, and React Router 7 designed to help users generate highly effective, SEO-optimized titles for their blog posts using Large Language Models (LLMs).
-It analyzes user-provided content, keyword, leverages competitor data from SERP results, and applies sophisticated prompting techniques to suggest multiple compelling title options.
+Retitle IQ is a web application built with React, Vercel AI SDK, and LLM integration created to help SEO analysts with an agentic AI assistant.
+The tool generates highly effective, SEO-optimized titles for the blog posts using LLMs.
+It analyzes the blog content, the target keyword, compares against the effective titles of competitors, and finally applies sophisticated prompting techniques to suggest multiple compelling title options.

 ## Overview

-Writing blog titles that rank well on search engines and entice humans to click is challenging.
+Writing blog titles that rank well on search engines and motivate human readers to click is challenging.
 ReTitleIQ aims to simplify this process by:

 1.  **Understanding Your Content:** Accepts blog content via direct text input, URL fetching, or file uploads (supporting Markdown, Text, PDF, DOCX).
 2.  **Analyzing Competition:** Fetches real-time Search Engine Results Page (SERP) data for your primary keyword to understand what's already ranking.